 - If the prospect matches any of the queues, they are presented with the appropriate method of communication (calendar, live call, and/or live video) based on the configuration.

-- If the prospect doesn't match any queues, they are then disqualified and can either be handled with existing processes or via CP's Queues for Prospects who didn't take action.
+- If the prospect doesn't match any queues, they are disqualified and can either be handled with existing processes or via CP's Queues for Prospects who didn't take action.

 - Depending on the settings and the Marketing Automation tool, the record is pushed to SFDC either by CP or the MA tool.